peacefixation/peacefixation.github.io/_posts/2017-08-30-vim-add-offset-macro.md

 categories: development
 ---

+I had a task today to pull out a bunch of account ids from a log file so we could email the customers.
+I needed to add an offset to these account ids to turn them into an account number.
+This is easy enough, but there were a lot of them, and it’s tedious to do by hand.
+Sure, you could use a spread sheet but that’s overkill, and it comes with its own caveats of importing and exporting the text data.
+Vim to the rescue!

 Given a file containing a list of numbers on consecutive lines, I want to add an offset of 10 to every number.